CyrilCermak/modular_architecture_on_ios/README.md

 settings for the project, this file contains and tracks files that are included for the compilation.
 It also tracks the targets to which these files belong.
-A typical conflict happens when one developer removes a file from the Xcode's structure while another developer was modifying it in a separate branch.
-This will resolve in a merge conflict in the `pbxproj` file which is very time consuming to fix as the file is using Apple's mystified language no one can understand.
+A typical conflict happens when one developer removes a file from the Xcode’s structure while another developer was modifying it in a separate branch.
+This will resolve in a merge conflict in the `pbxproj` file which is very time consuming to fix as the file is using Apple’s mystified language no one can understand.

 Since programmers are lazy creatures, it very often also happens that a file removed from an Xcode project still remains in the repository as